Jasonblalack/zyngapoker/Features.md

   - Fast access to data without additional API possible
   - Supports project fallback chain

-## 6. Translations
+### Gettext Translations

-- Inlines translation into the permutated application code.
+Jasy inlines translation into the permutated application code.
 No more lookup for translation texts once compiled.